Moses: Prophet and deliverer of Israel

 The Israelites had settled in the Land of Goshen in the time of Joseph and Jacob, but a new Pharaoh arose who oppressed the children of Israel.
 At this time, Moses was born to his father Amram, son (or descendant) of Kehath the Levite, who entered Egypt with Jacob's household; his mother was Jochebed (also Yocheved), who was kin to Kehath.
 Moses had one older (by seven years) sister, Miriam, and one older (by three years) brother, Aaron.
 (Note: According to Manetho the place of his birth was at the ancient city of Heliopolis.)
 Pharaoh had commanded that all male Hebrew children born would be drowned in the river Nile, but Moses's mother placed him in an ark and concealed the ark in the bulrushes by the riverbank.
 He was discovered and adopted by Pharaoh's daughter and raised as an Egyptian.
 One day, after Moses had reached adulthood, he killed an Egyptian who was beating a Hebrew.
 To escape Pharaoh's death penalty, Moses fled to Midian (a desert country south of Judah), where he married Zipporah.

-There, on Mount Horeb, God appeared to Moses as a burning bush, revealed his name as YHWH (probably pronounced Yahweh), and commanded him to return to Egypt and bring his chosen people (Israel) out of bondage and into the Promised Land (Canaan).
+There, on Mount Horeb, God appeared to Moses as a burning bush, revealed his name, and commanded Moses to return to Egypt and bring his chosen people (Israel) out of bondage and into the Promised Land (Canaan).
 During the journey, God tried to kill Moses for failing to circumcise his son, but Zipporah saved his life.
 Moses returned to carry out God's command, but God enabled Pharaoh to refuse, and only after God had subjected Egypt to ten plagues did Pharaoh relent.
 Moses led the Israelites to the border of Egypt, but God hardened Pharaoh's heart once more so that he could destroy Pharaoh and his army at the Red Sea Crossing as a sign of his power to Israel and the nations.

 Victory O Lord!, 1871 painting by John Everett Millais, depicts Moses holding his staff, assisted by Aaron and Hur, holding up his arms during the battle against Amalek.